fbpx

 As periodontal disease progresses, it can affect the alignment of your teeth.
 You may notice a change in how your teeth fit together when you bite.
 This is due to the shifting of teeth due to bone loss around the teeth.

 Each symptom can show the presence of periodontal disease and warrants a visit to your dental care provider for a thorough examination and appropriate treatment.
 Early detection and intervention are crucial to managing periodontal disease and maintaining good oral health.
-If you experience any of these symptoms, do not hesitate to contact Pearl Dental Group for a consultation.
+If you experience any of these symptoms, do not hesitate to contact Pearl Dental Care in North York for a consultation.

 Preventing Periodontal Disease